JadeJaber/jadejaber.github.io/_posts/articles/2017-09-20-spring-java.md

 # IoC
 The Spring container is at the core of the Spring Framework. **The container will create the objects, wire them together, configure them, and manage their complete life cycle from creation till destruction**.
 The Spring container uses DI to manage the components that make up an application.
 These objects are called Spring Beans, which we will discuss in the next chapter.

 There are 2 types of containers :
-- Spring BeanFactory Container
+- Spring BeanFactory Container (lightweight)
-- Spring ApplicationContext Container
+- Spring ApplicationContext Container (includes BeanFactoryContainer + more feature as the ability to resolve textual messages from a properties file and the ability to publish application events to interested event listeners